Gadi-G-Ezer/iherb/README.md

 # iHerb Web Scraper

 ## Overview
 The iHerb Web Scraper is a Python program that extracts product information from the iHerb website.
 This scraper uses the requests, grequests, and BeautifulSoup libraries to extract data from the website, and then stores the extracted information in a MySQL database.
+It also uses Twitter API to get the number of tweets we have for the product brand.
 We will use this information for a data mining project to make statistics on it.

 ## Features
 The iHerb Web Scraper is capable of the following features: